 Italian Subjunctive (Part 1): Speak Italian!

-To take that giant step from simple beginning sentences to more complex and fluid sentences in Italian using the subjunctive, in this segment, we will discuss the phrases that take the subjunctive mood and the how to conjugate the subjunctive mood for avere, essere and stare.
-Example sentences to follow!
+Let’s take that giant step from simple beginning sentences to more complex and fluid sentences in Italian by using the subjunctive mood.
+In this segment, we will discuss the phrases that take the subjunctive mood and the how to conjugate the subjunctive mood for avere, essere and stare in the present tense.
+Finally, we will learn about the verb chiedersi, which means “to wonder.”
+Example sentences will follow!

 Enjoy the first blog in this series, “Italian Subjunctive (Part 1): Speak Italian!”